 by Susan Flantzer © Unofficial Royalty 2016

 King William III of England was born on November 14, 1650, at Binnenhof Palace in The Hague in the Dutch Republic, now in the Netherlands.
-He was the only child of Willem II, Prince of Orange and Stadtholder of the United Provinces of the Netherlands, and Mary, Princess Royal, who was the eldest daughter of King Charles I of England.
+He was the only child of Willem II, Prince of Orange and Stadtholder of the United Provinces of the Netherlands, and Mary, Princess Royal, the eldest daughter of King Charles I of England.
 William’s father died at age 24 of smallpox eight days before William’s birth, so from birth, William was the sovereign Prince of Orange.
 His 19-year-old widowed mother wanted to name her son Charles after her brother (King Charles II of England), but her mother-in-law insisted that her grandson be named William Henry (in Dutch Willem Hendrik), and she got her way.
 During William’s minority as Prince of Orange, his mother had to share his guardianship with his paternal grandmother Amalia of Solms-Braunfels and Friedrich Wilhelm, Elector of Brandenburg, whose wife Louise Henriette of Nassau, was the elder sister of William’s father.

 The infant Willem III, Prince of Orange had an impressive royal genealogy.
 He was the great-grandson of Willem I, Prince of Orange, better known as William the Silent, the founder of the House of Orange-Nassau and the ancestor of the monarchy of the Netherlands.
 His maternal grandparents were King Charles I of England and Princess Henrietta Maria of France.
 His great-grandparents on his mother’s side were King James I of England/James VI of Scotland (son of Mary, Queen of Scots) and Princess Anne of Denmark (daughter of King Frederik II of Denmark), and King Henri IV of France and Marie de’Medici.

-William’s early education, conducted by tutors, was designed to prepare him to carry out the destiny of the House of Orange-Nassau and to bring him up in the Reformed Church which used the theology of John Calvin.
+William’s early education, conducted by tutors, was designed to prepare him to carry out the destiny of the House of Orange-Nassau and to raise him in the Reformed Church which used the theology of John Calvin.
 From 1659-1666, William attended the University of Leiden although he never formally enrolled as a student.
 On December 23, 1660, his mother died at the age of 29 of smallpox while visiting her brother King Charles II in London.

-During the war with France, William’s uncle King Charles II of England was acting as a mediator between France and the Netherlands.
+During the war with France, William’s uncle King Charles II of England acted as a mediator between France and the Netherlands.
 Savvy William negotiated a political marriage with England by marrying his first cousin Mary, the elder surviving daughter of James, Duke of York, later King James II of England/James VII of Scotland.
 27-year-old William and a weepy 15-year-old Mary, prodded on by her uncle King Charles II, were married at St. James’ Palace in London on November 4, 1677.
-William and Mary made a formal entry into The Hague on December 14, 1677.
+William and Mary formally entered into The Hague on December 14, 1677.
 Mary soon became pregnant but suffered a miscarriage which may have prevented any successful pregnancies.
 It is suspected that she had at least two more miscarriages.
 Her inability to have children was Mary’s greatest unhappiness.
 Despite their physical mismatch, Mary was quite tall (5 feet 11 inches; 180 cm) and towered over the undersized and asthmatic William (5 feet 6 inches; 167 cm), William adored Mary, and Mary was devoted to William.
 Unlike his uncles, Charles II and James II who had many mistresses, William reputedly had only one mistress, Elizabeth Hamilton, Countess of Orkney.

 In 1685, William and Mary’s uncle King Charles II died without any legitimate children despite having at least 14 illegitimate children.
 Mary’s father, who had converted to Roman Catholicism, succeeded his brother as King James II.
 Mary and her younger sister Anne were James’ only surviving children and were first and second in the line of succession followed by William who was third as the only child of King Charles I’s eldest surviving daughter.
-King James II was now set on a course of restoring Catholicism to England.
-He issued a Declaration of Indulgence removing restrictions that had been imposed on those that did not conform to the Church of England.
-England might very well have tolerated King James II knowing that his heirs were the Protestant daughters of his first wife Anne Hyde, Mary and Anne.
+King James II was set on a course to restore Catholicism to England.
+He issued a Declaration of Indulgence removing restrictions imposed on those that did not conform to the Church of England.
+England might have tolerated King James II knowing that his heirs were the Protestant daughters of his first wife Anne Hyde, Mary and Anne.
 However, on June 10, 1688, James’ second wife Maria Beatrice of Modena, who had no surviving children, gave birth to a son, James Francis Edward.
 Immediately, false rumors swirled that the infant had been smuggled into the queen’s chambers in a warming pan.

 On November 5, 1688, William III, Prince of Orange, the nephew and son-in-law of King James II, landed in England vowing to safeguard the Protestant interest.
 He marched to London, gathering many supporters.
 James panicked and sent his wife and infant son to France.
 He tried to flee to France about a month later but was captured.
 William had no desire to make his uncle a martyr, so he allowed him to escape.
-James was received in France by his first cousin King Louis XIV, who offered him a palace and a pension.
+James was received in France by his first cousin King Louis XIV of France, who offered him a palace and a pension.

 William and Mary were crowned at Westminster Abbey in London, England on April 11, 1689.
 Since they were joint sovereigns, a duplicate coronation chair and a duplicate set of regalia were required for the coronation ceremony.
 At previous coronations, monarchs had sworn to uphold the laws made by their ancestors.
 However, William and Mary swore to rule according to “the statutes in Parliament agreed upon and laws and customs of the same” and promised to uphold the Protestant reformed religion.